SepiaTB/Documentation/Git/ConnectingGithub.md

-# How to set up git in a new Project
+# How to Connect Git with Github

 ## Creating New Repository from Start

+Starting from creating a new Git directory.

 ```
 echo "# Project-Name" >> README.md